2019 12-31 SB Channel

 Not far out from The Cave we encountered a large, widely spread out group of Risso’s dolphins that rode the waves around us in groups of 2 to 5 animals.
 The Risso’s led us to (and through) a large mob of California sea lions which are always fun.

-It was a special “last day of the decade” day on the Channel.
+special “last day of the decade” day on the Channel.

 You never know what Mother Nature has in store.